-The preceding paragraphs describe debt activity occurring during the fiscal years ended May 31, 2019 and 2018.
-Please refer to the debt and commitments and contingencies sections in the notes to the financial statements (Notes 7 and 9) for more detailed schedules and descriptions of long-term debt and swap activity.
+The preceding paragraphs describe debt activity occurring during the fiscal years ended May 31, 2020 and 2019.
+Please refer to the debt and commitments and contingencies notes to the financial statements (Notes 7 and 9) for more detailed schedules and descriptions of long-term debt and swap activity.